 West Virginia is surrounded by five states: Virginia, Pennsylvania, Ohio, Kentucky, and Maryland.
-The Mountain State offers great road trip destinations for people who live in those states or anyone driving through via I-77 or I-64.
-With warm weather on the horizon, you must add one (or more!) of these four fun West Virginia day trips to your road trip itinerary.
-Each day trip is to a cool town with plenty of things to see and do, plus offer spectacular mountain scenery along the way.
+The Mountain State offers excellent road trip destinations for people who live in those states or anyone driving through via I-77 or I-64.
+With gas at an all-time high, you may want to add these fun West Virginia day trips to your radar.
+Each day trip is to a cool town with plenty of things to see and do, offering spectacular mountain scenery.

-It is a tradition for my family as well as my favorite drive in the entire state to cruise Route 60.
-Gas up your car, charge your camera or phone, and head South on Route 60 from Charleston.
-In Montgomery, you will pass the retro Burger Carte, a local eatery serving yummy burgers, fries, and milkshakes.
+It is a tradition for my family and my favorite drive in the entire state to cruise Route 60.
+Gas up your car, charge your camera or phone, and head south on Route 60 from Charleston.
+In Smithers, you will pass the retro Burger Carte, a local eatery serving yummy burgers, fries, and milkshakes.
 Enjoy your meal outside on one of their picnic tables.

 Hawks Nest has a gift shop with unusual souvenirs and another shop across the street from the scenic overlook parking area.
 When you get back in your car, hold on tight because you are about to enter some dangerous “s” shaped curves and steep hills.
 You probably will not exceed 35 mph for quite some time.
 Driving this road is like playing your own video game course.

 The Mystery Hole in Ansted is a quirky West Virginia attraction where the laws of gravity are defied.
 Water actually runs uphill due to a mysterious gravitational force.
 Take the tour to be amazed, but if not, at least enjoy the cheesy gift shop and photo-op of the VW stuck in the side of the building.

 Fayetteville is a small town with extensive offerings, from the historic Fayette Theatre, delicious restaurants, and fun shops, to the world-renowned New River Gorge Bridge, America’s newest member of the National Park Service.